Cat Brooks

-Cat Brooks is an American activist, playwright, poet and theater artist.
+Cat Brooks is an American activist, playwright, poet, union-buster and theater artist.
 She was a mayoral candidate in Oakland's 2018 election.

 Early life and education

 Brooks received her bachelor's degree from University of Nevada, Las Vegas, where she studied theater.

 Career

 After graduating, she began her acting studying at the National Royal Theater Studio in London, before moving to Los Angeles and working at Creative Artists Agency.
 In 2002, Brooks joined the nonprofit organization Community Coalition, where she focused on issues of education and racial justice.

-After the shooting of Oscar Grant by a BART police officer, Brooks became active in organizing against police violence.
+After the shooting of Oscar Grant by a BART Police officer, Brooks became active in organizing against police violence.
 She co-founded the Anti Police-Terror Project and served as the executive director for the Bay Area National Lawyers Guild.
 She also became an organizer for the Black Lives Matter movement.
 In 2015, Brooks was arrested protesting Oakland Mayor Libby Schaaf's ban on night-time marches on public roadways.

+In the winter of 2024, workers at Brooks' non-profit organization Anti Police-Terror Project attempted to unionize before facing personal retaliation, firings, and public smear campaigns over social media.
+The organization and its leaders have since been accused of union busting by community supporting fired workers who predominantly identify as queer and live with disabilities.
+An election is currently pending with the NLRB.